kimberleehowley/volunteer-coordination/README.md

----
-title: Remind volunteers when and where to be with Twilio, Airtable, and Zapier
+# Remind volunteers when and where to be with Twilio, Airtable, and Zapier
-description: Helping COVID-19 community response teams coordinate neighbors helping neighbors.
-A Twilio x DEV Hackathon submission.
----
 _Helping COVID-19 community response teams coordinate neighbors helping neighbors.
 A Twilio x DEV Hackathon submission for Engaging Engagements and/or Interesting Integrations._

 ## Automating volunteer reminder texts for COVID-19 community response teams